Tattoos and permanent make-up

-• For the most part getting a tattoo is safe, but tattoos can have health risks, such as infections and allergic reactions.
+• Getting a tattoo or body piercing is generally safe, but both can have serious health risks, eg, infections and allergic reactions.

-• If you are getting a tattoo, choose an experienced tattoo artist with a good, known, clean reputation.
+• Choose an experienced tattoo artist or piercing operator with a good, well-known reputation.

-• Take proper care of your tattoo while it heals, such as keeping it out of water (apart from gentle washing) and out of sunlight.
-Looking after a tattoo takes time and attention during the healing process.
+• Looking after a tattoo or piercing takes time and attention during the healing process.

-• If you feel unwell in the first few weeks after you have a tattoo, see your doctor right away.
+• If you feel unwell in the first few weeks after you have a tattoo or piercing, see your healthcare provider quickly.

 getting a tattoo Canva